marville001/marville001/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Software Developer at [TheJItu](https://thejitu.com/)
-- 🌱 All things Reactjs, Angular, Python and Nodejs
+- 🌱 All things Reactjs, Python and Nodejs

 - 📫 How to reach me: [My Portfolio](https://martinmwangi.netlify.app/)